 Epilepsy bracelets - from simple to sophisticated

 There are many different kinds of epilepsy medical alert bracelets out there, from very simple silicon wristbands, right through to internet-connected devices that give first responders a link to your medical records.
-Here are a few of the options available:
+Speak to your doctor for advice about wearing epilepsy bracelets.

-If you want an epilepsy bracelet that contains more information, then there are several companies that allow you to print your own message onto the wristband ( space is obviously limited to a couple of words).
-One example is a company called ReminderBand, who allow you to print words on the outside and inside of a wristband (starting from around $4.00 for a single band).
+If you want an epilepsy bracelet that contains more information, then there are several companies that allow you to print your own message onto the wristband (space is often limited to a couple of words).

-If you want to provide more information to first responders, you might want to choose a bracelet that has space to carry a small paper slip that includes additional information about your condition and how to provide treatment.
-One example is this stainless steel compartment ID bracelet, which costs $19.95 from Elegant Medical Alert.
+If you want to provide more information to first responders, you might want to consider a bracelet that has space to carry a small paper slip that includes additional information about your condition and how to provide treatment.

 The most technologically advanced epilepsy medical alert bracelets use ‘near field communication’ (the same tech used in your credit card for contactless payments).
 If a first responder sees you are wearing an NFC medical bracelet, they may be able to hold their phone close to it, and access far more information about your condition.